 Under UK employment law, your employer cannot dismiss you solely on the basis of becoming the victim of an accident at work.

 If they do sack you after suffering a forklift accident at work, or following an absence from work due to a related injury or illness, you may be able to sue for unfair dismissal.
-However, prolonged periods of time off work, even if due to an accident at work, can in certain circumstances justify a termination of employment.
+However, prolonged periods off work, even if due to an accident at work, can justify a termination of employment in certain circumstances.

 If you bring a claim for compensation against your employer after having a forklift accident at work, they cannot sack you simply for this reason.
 If they do, and you’ve been employed for more than two years, you may also have a case for unfair dismissal.

-Will I still get paid after a workplace accident?
-Will I get sick pay?
+Will I get paid after a workplace accident?

-If you are injured or ill as a result of a forklift accident at work, it is likely you’ll need to take time off for treatment or to recover.
+If you are injured or ill as a result of a forklift accident at work, you’ll likely need to take time off for treatment or to recover.

-After being injured at work can I recover my lost earnings?
+If I’m injured at work by a forklift can I recover lost earnings?

-In most cases, the answer is yes – because an accident or injury you’ve suffered at work should never affect your financial situation.
+In most cases, the answer is yes as an accident or injury you’ve suffered at work should never affect your financial situation.

 If you end up out of pocket because of a forklift accident at work, you may be able to claim for loss of earnings by making a compensation claim.